 Every Year Hyundai does a fabulous contest to give away one of their new products for the upcoming year, promoting the new product by doing a giveaway, usually of a new car, and this year is like clockwork, as a guess what you can win?
-Yes, you can win a brand-new car!
+Yes, you can win a brand-new car with Hyundai with some of their amazing contests.
+See what the newest Hyundai Contest is below.

-**This contest is only for residents of Canada that reside in Ontario.
+**This contest is only for residents of Canada that reside in Ontario and Nova Scotia only.

-To enter this contest, fill out the easy online entry form at the link below for a Single Entry.
+To enter this contest, simply fill out the online entry form at the link below for a single entry.

 - Single Entry